-Access rights afforded to users of service animals come with the responsibility of the individual with a disability to ensure compliance with all requirements of this policy.
+Animal Policy (Service Animals and Emotional Support Animals) Service Animal Statement animals come with the responsibility of the individual with a disability to ensure compliance with all requirements of this policy.
 The individual assumes full personal liability for any damage to property or persons caused by their service animal, and QU shall not be responsible for any harm to a service animal while on campus, including but not limited to injury to the animal caused by pest management or lawn care products.